Tutorial on Stream Reasoning for Linked Data

 The first session gives an overview of the Stream Reasoning research area, covering:

-- How existing systems (DSMS/CEP, Semantic Web) address them
+- Challenges, and how existing systems (DSMS/CEP, Semantic Web) address them

 - Scope of Stream Reasoning research area

 - Existing Systems (quick introduction and high-level comparison)